PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Spathelia'

-    Retrieving data for taxon 'Spondias'

-    Retrieving data for taxon 'Stenocereus'

-    Retrieving data for taxon 'Styphnolobium'

     Retrieving data for taxon 'Swartzia'

-    Retrieving data for taxon 'Syagrus'

-    Retrieving data for taxon 'Tabebuia'

     Retrieving data for taxon 'Tabernaemontana'

-    Retrieving data for taxon 'Tachigali'

-    Retrieving data for taxon 'Tanaecium'

-    Retrieving data for taxon 'Tapirira'

-    Retrieving data for taxon 'Terminalia'

-    Retrieving data for taxon 'Trichilia'

-    Retrieving data for taxon 'Trichostigma'

     Retrieving data for taxon 'Triplaris'

-    Retrieving data for taxon 'Urera'

     Retrieving data for taxon 'Vachellia'